Harry Ransom Center

-The Harry Ransom Center (until 1983 the Humanities Research Center) is an archive, library and museum at the University of Texas at Austin, specializing in the collection of literary and cultural artifacts from the Americas and Europe for the purpose of advancing the study of the arts and humanities.
+The Harry Ransom Center, known as the Humanities Research Center until 1983, is an archive, library, and museum at the University of Texas at Austin, specializing in the collection of literary and cultural artifacts from the Americas and Europe for the purpose of advancing the study of the arts and humanities.
 The Ransom Center houses 36 million literary manuscripts, one million rare books, five million photographs, and more than 100,000 works of art.

 The center has a reading room for scholars and galleries which display rotating exhibitions of works and objects from the collections.
-In the 2015–16 academic year, the center hosted nearly 6,000 research visits resulting in the publication of over 145 books.
+In the 2015–16 academic year, the center hosted nearly 6,000 research visits, resulting in the publication of over 145 books.

 History

 Harry Ransom founded the Humanities Research Center in 1957 with the ambition of expanding the rare books and manuscript holdings of the University of Texas.
 He acquired the Edward Alexander Parsons Collection, the T. Edward Hanley Collection, and the Norman Bel Geddes Collection.

 Ransom was only the official director of the center from 1958 to 1961, but he directed and presided over a period of great expansion in the collections until his resignation in 1971 as chancellor of the University of Texas System.
 The center moved into its current building in 1972.

-F. Warren Roberts was the official director from 1961 to 1976 and acquired the Helmut Gernsheim Collection of photographs, the archives of D. H. Lawrence, John Steinbeck, and Evelyn Waugh, and in 1968 the Carlton Lake Collection.
+F. Warren Roberts was the official director from 1961 to 1976.
+He acquired the Helmut Gernsheim collection of photographs and the archives of authors D. H. Lawrence, John Steinbeck, and Evelyn Waugh, and in 1968 the Carlton Lake Collection.

 After Roberts's tenure, John Payne and then Carlton Lake served as interim directors from 1976 to 1980.
-It was during this time (in 1978) that the center acquired its complete copy of the Gutenberg Bible.
+In 1978, the center acquired its complete copy of the Gutenberg Bible.

 In 1980, the center hired Decherd Turner as director.
 Turner acquired the Giorgio Uzielli Collection of Aldine editions, the Anne Sexton archive, the Robert Lee Wolff Collection of 19th-century fiction, the Pforzheimer Collection, the David O. Selznick archive, the Gloria Swanson archive, and the Ernest Lehman Collection.
 Upon Decherd Turner's retirement in 1988, Thomas F. Staley became director of the center.

-Staley had acquired the Woodward and Bernstein Watergate Papers, a copy of the Plantin Polyglot Bible, and more than 100 literary archives.
-In September 2013, Stephen Enniss was appointed director of the Ransom Center.
-Enniss was formerly the Head Librarian of the Folger Shakespeare Library.
-Under Enniss, the Ransom Center has continued to collect several archives, including Kazuo Ishiguro, Arthur Miller and Ian McEwan.
+Staley acquired the Woodward and Bernstein Watergate Papers, a copy of the Plantin Polyglot Bible, and more than 100 literary archives.

+In September 2013, Stephen Enniss, former head librarian of the Folger Shakespeare Library, was appointed director of the Ransom Center.
+Under Enniss, the Ransom Center continued to collect archives, including those of Kazuo Ishiguro, Arthur Miller, and Ian McEwan.

 In 1983, the institution's name was changed from the Humanities Research Center to the Harry Ransom Center.